theintern/intern-examples/dojo-example/README.md

 =============
 ## Setup

 1. This demo runs with local Selenium.
-   Install JRE or JDK for Selenium support.
+   You should install JRE or JDK and then SeleniumTunnel automatically installs Selenium using [selenium-standalone](https://www.npmjs.com/package/selenium-standalone).

 2. Install intern command line interface